otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 ---

+### Controller

 In the root directory, create a directory named `controllers`.
-In the `controllers` directory, create a file named `index.js` and add the following code.
+In the `controllers` directory, create a file named `index.mjs` and add the following code.

 ```javascript
 // Create a GET route